-Stem cells in general and umbilical cord stem cells are cells with unique properties; they are able to divide and differentiate into any other kind of cell found in our body thus playing an important role in our growth and wellbeing, from the day of our inception.
+Baby stem cells in general and umbilical cord stem cells in particular are cells with unique properties; they are able to divide and differentiate into any other kind of cell found in our body thus playing an important role in our growth and wellbeing, from the day of our inception.
 In adult life, they play a vital role in the regeneration of various organs and tissues.
 As we grow, some organs retain more capabilities to regenerate as compared to others, all due to stem cells.

 Just take an example of red and white blood cells that are continually created in our body via maturation of specific stem cells in bone marrow.
 But now we know that almost all of our body organs retain the certain capability to grow and renew.
 Thus these stem cells play a very important role in the internal, automated repair system.
 Since our body is able to replenish the dying cell, we are able to live and survive.